short-d/envconfig/README.md

 ## TODO

-- [ ] Support parsing configs from remote key value store, such as ZooKeeper
+- [ ] Support parsing configs from remote key value store, such as ZooKeeper or Redis

 ## Getting Started